-Castine is a quaint seaside village located on a peninsula in Penobscot Bay, mid-coast Maine.
-Its charm attracts many visitors each year, looking to explore the town's rich history, relax on the beach, visit a lighthouse or sail the seas.
-Castine is home to the Maine Maritime Academy evidence of the continuing rich seafaring tradition here.
+Castine is a quaint seaside village located on a beautiful peninsula in Penobscot Bay, mid-coast Maine.
+Its charm attracts many visitors each year, looking to explore the town's rich history, relax on the beach, see Dyce Head Lighthouse or sail the seas.
+Castine is home to the Maine Maritime Academy, evidence of the continuing rich seafaring tradition here.
 Occupied in the early 1600s, Castine is one of the oldest communities in Maine, and the historic charm is still present today through local historic Inns and beautiful old homes on tree lined streets, and well-preserved military sites.
 Castine is on the National Historic Register, with over 100 historic markers located throughout town, and considered one of the wealthiest towns in Maine.

-The history of Castine is best explored through a visit to some of the museums and sites operated by the Castine Historical Society.
+The history of Castine is best explored by visiting the museums and sites operated by the Castine Historical Society.
 Wilson Museum has exhibits featuring ancient farming and home equipment, tools and other local historic items.
 The museum grounds also have the pre-revolutionary John Perkins House, a blacksmith shop and other cultural exhibits.
 The historical society itself is located in The Abbott School, a restored old school house that still exhibits many Castine historical artifacts and memorabilia.
 The town of Castine is also home to a charming library and many local art galleries, ideal for browsing on a cloudy day.